A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Critical Impact

-Unauthenticated remote attackers can upload files with dangerous types and write them to arbitrary absolute paths on the Tableau Server host, threatening confidentiality, integrity, and availability.
+Network-accessible attackers can upload arbitrary files to absolute paths on the Tableau Server host, leading to confidentiality, integrity, and availability impact across the deployment.

 Affected Products